For the last 5 years in a row, US think-tank Freedom House ranked Tibet among the worst places in the world for the denial of freedom.

 Social and economic discrimination

-Ethnic Han Chinese Communist Party members hold almost all top government, police, and military positions in the Tibet Autonomous Region and other areas of Tibet.
+Han Chinese CCP members held the overwhelming majority of top party, government, police, and military positions in the TAR and other Tibetan areas.

 - Tibet is governed directly by the Chinese Communist Party in Beijing.
 In the Tibet Autonomous Region, no Tibetan has ever been appointed Party Secretary - the most senior government post.